FAQs

 Help your child love reading

-Your local library has plenty of books, activities, rhymes and movies to keep your four-year-old stimulated and learning.
-A library membership also gives you free access to audio books, which are perfect for long car trips.
-Not only can you borrow materials for free, but visiting the library is an easy way to have a simple excursion with your child.
+Your local library has plenty of books, activities, rhymes and movies to keep your preschool child stimulated and learning.
+A library membership also gives you free access to audiobooks, which are perfect for long car trips.
+Not only can you borrow materials for free, but visiting the library is an easy way to enjoy a simple excursion with your child.